 The World Tea Expo is a trade show and this year, it spanned over four days.
 The event is not open to the public, therefore, I was lucky that I was given a Press Pass which gave me access to the trading floor, as well as the workshops, which would have come at an additional cost.
 The location of the expo was Vegas, Nevada between June 10 to 13, 2019.
 The first day of the expo was “Bootcamp” training sessions, followed by three days of exhibit hall floor, workshops, and sessions.

-I thought the best way for this recap this event was to go by day!
+I thought the best way to this recap this event was to go by day!
 That way I can bring everyone along with me.
 I opted for workshops because I found the sessions were a bit too business or niche-focused.
 I attended “Origins Tasting Tour” and “It’s Not Easy Being Green: An Experimental Green Tea Processing Workshop.”

 Therefore, I decided to split this recap into three parts.
 I was in Las Vegas for a total of five days.
 We will be covering my first three days in this post and the latter two next week, followed by Part 3 which will be a tasting of the green teas from the processing workshop.

 I have never been to Las Vegas before, so I decided to go a bit early and be a tourist.
-On the suggestion of the hotel concierge, I ended up taking a trip to the Las Vegas Strip and walked around a bit.
+At the suggestion of the hotel concierge, I ended up taking a trip to the Las Vegas Strip and walked around a bit.
 I have to say, it looks exactly like it does in movies: loud, flashy and glitzy!
 After I had my fill, I went to see Penn and Teller, which was a blast.

-Another suggestion the concierge gave me was taking a hop-on-and-off tour bus.
+Another suggestion the concierge gave me was to take a hop-on-and-off tour bus.
 I admit to not being a fan of the heat, so I sat on the bus and circled around the Strip and the Downtown area.
 It gave me a birds-eye view of all the important landmarks – including the “Welcome to Las Vegas” sign.

 That being said, I did hop off once, and that was to have afternoon tea at the Waldorf Astoria Las Vegas (Thank you ros_strange for the suggestion)!
-The tea lounge was 23 floors up and overlooked over the Strip.
+The tea lounge was 23 floors up and overlooked the Strip.
 Afternoon tea came with tea sandwiches, desserts, and scones.
-To pair with the food, I picked a Golden Tippy Assam which had lovely sweet malty notes.
+To pair with the food, I picked a Golden Tippy Assam with lovely sweet malty notes.
 It was the perfect afternoon!
 To round off the night, I saw Cirque du Soleil.

 Origins Tasting Tour

 Now that tourism is out of the way, on to the main event!
-Since I knew I wanted to blog about my experience, I pick topics I thought that would be a bit less business-focused.
+Since I knew I wanted to blog about my experience, I pick topics I thought would be a bit less business-focused.
 I was given access to the Origins Tasting Tour workshop which spanned the whole day.
 Having travelled around the world to learn about tea, I always find there is still so much to learn!

 The hostess was Jane Pettigrew.
-I had never met her before but have one of her books, so I was a bit starstruck.
+I had never met her before but had one of her books, so I was a bit starstruck.
 She was lovely and introduced each speaker and fielded questions after each presentation.
 We “travelled” to 7 countries: China, Sri Lanka, India, Japan, Nepal, Taiwan and Korea.
 I was happy to see Korea because I have become a lot more interested in the country after meeting Soo from Soocha Tea and tasting some Korean teas!
 During each presentation, we were given teas to examine and taste.